SiliconLabs/gecko_sdk/app/bluetooth/documentation/example/btmesh_ncp_empty/readme.md

 ![step 3](readme_img6.png)

 5. Once you have factory-reset the node, you can initialize the stack as a node by calling the initializing routine `sl_btmesh_node_init()`.
 In the API help menu, select the corresponding routine, copy it in the command field and send it.
 You can now see the device scanning.
-If you want to prevent the device scanning (as the display may be flooded with the scan response messages), you can also call `sl_bt_user_manage_event_filter(00 A0 00 05 01)` to block all the Bluetooth LE scan reports.
+If you want to prevent the device scanning (as the display may be flooded with the scan response messages), you can also call `sl_bt_user_manage_event_filter(00 A0 00 05 00)`, `sl_bt_user_manage_event_filter(00 A0 00 05 01)` and `sl_bt_user_manage_event_filter(00 A0 00 05 02)` to block all the Bluetooth LE scan reports.
 This can be called even before the node initialization.

 ![step 3](readme_img7.png)